Summary

 Notable Quotes

-"People with disabilities should be incorporated in the entire creation process."
+"People with disabilities must be involved as producers, contributors, and consumers throughout the digital creation process."

 More Videos